Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/field-report-4-what-i-learned-writing-thesis-with-zettelkasten.md

 created_at: 2022-01-28 17:16:22 +0100
 kind: article
 author: "@Sociopoetic"
+author_full_name: "Caleb Winebrenner"
 tags: [ field-report-series, writing, thesis ]
 discussion_id: 2112
 excerpt: "We users of a Zettelkasten strive for a set of ideals: that we don't only collect knowledge but integrate it and use it in the service of our own knowledge work; that use of a Zettelkasten generates new connections and insights for us in that work (as Luhmann said, as a conversation partner); that our organization of notes allows for clear thinking and organized ideas."
+---

+*This is a guest post by Caleb Winebrenner (@Sociopoetic) from our forums where he shares his practical insights.
+Enjoy!*

 ---

 We users of a Zettelkasten strive for a set of ideals: that we don't only collect knowledge but integrate it and use it in the service of our own knowledge work; that use of a Zettelkasten generates new connections and insights for us in that work (as Luhmann said, as a conversation partner); that our organization of notes allows for clear thinking and organized ideas.